The Williamson County Public Library System is open for limited hours due to the Covid-19 pandemic.

 Our College Grove Branch will not reopen and only offer Holds-2-Go.

 Holds-2-Go curbside service is available at all Library Branches.
-It is offered at the Main Library in Franklin in the morning, Monday to Saturday, from 8:30-10.
-Fairview and Nolensville offer curbside services from 9-10, Monday to Saturday.
+It is offered at the Main Library in Franklin, Fairview and Nolensville from 9-10, Monday to Saturday.
 Bethesda and Leiper’s Fork Branches offer curbside service from 10-11, Tuesday to Friday, and 9-10 on Saturdays.

-Patrons may enter the Main Library in Franklin: Monday-Thursday from 10 am to 7 pm, Fridays and Saturdays from 10-5:30, and Sundays 1-5:30 All other Branches except College Grove are open pre-pandemic hours of operation.
+Patrons may enter the Main Library in Franklin Monday-Friday from 10-6 and on Saturday from 10-5:30.
+All other Branches except College Grove are open pre-pandemic hours of operation.

-Face masks are required in all county facilities (see the fourth paragraph) and per the new Declaration of Public Health Emergency.
+Face masks are required in all county facilities (see fourth paragraph) and per the new Declaration of Public Health Emergency.
 We have free TN masks, should you need one.
 Face masks are to cover from the n nose to the chin unless exempted in the aforementioned Declaration.
-Face masks are not be removed during your Library visit for the protection of staff and other visitors.
+Face masks are not be removed during your Library visit.

 Patronage at the Main Library is limited to 75 people per hour to ensure the ability to physically distance inside the Library.
 Some areas of the Main Library have a smaller occupancy level due to the size of the space.

-Library patrons have access to all public areas of the facility excluding the Meeting Room, Activity Room, and Learning Center.
+Library patrons have access to all public areas of the facility excluding the Meeting Room, Activity Room and Learning Center.
 These areas are in use by the Library for quarantining materials and furniture storage.
-Visitors should look online at the Library website for their materials so they can quickly locate and borrow them.
+Visitors should look online for their materials so they can quickly locate and borrow them.
 Visits are to be limited to one hour or less so that others may enter the facility.

 Other changes include: